top of page

 These patterns don’t always show up as burnout.
 Sometimes they show up as resistance, boredom, or avoidance.
 A feeling of “this isn’t working anymore,” without knowing why.

-Most coaches enter the field because they care.
+Most coaches and therapists enter the field because they care.
 They want to support transformation.
 They want to do work that aligns with their values.

 But good intentions aren’t enough to sustain deep, complex work.

-For some, coaching becomes a personal growth tool.
+For some, coaching, for example, becomes a personal growth tool.
 For others, an identity or a brand.
 These things aren’t inherently wrong, but they don’t replace the rigour, containment, and relational clarity that true client work requires.

 That’s why supervision, structure, pricing, and visibility all matter.
-Coaching isn’t just an offering.
+Therapeutic work or coaching isn’t just an offering.
 It’s a profession.
 And it needs to be held as such.

-If You Want to Build a Sustainable Coaching Practice That Lasts…
+If You Want to Build a Sustainable Practice That Lasts…

 …you need support.
-Not just more clients.
-Not just more training.
+Not just more clients, or more training.
 But real infrastructure.
 The kind that reflects the actual depth of the work you do.